On the Notion of Equal Figures in Euclid: Conclusions

 We have given a definition of ``equal figures'' in the spirit of Euclid, using a diagram similar to the diagram for Prop.~I.44.
 The fundamental properties of this defined notion seem to require (parts of) the theory of proportion.
 Our work then fell into two parts:

-\begin{itemize} \item Using methods like those in Euclid Book~I, as well as the elementary theory of proportions, we proved all the theorems of Book~I, and all the equal-figures axioms used in our formalization of Euclid in \cite{beeson2019}, using the defined notion of ``equal figures.''
+\begin{itemize} \item Using methods like those in Euclid Book~I, as well as the elementary theory of proportions, we proved all the theorems of Book~I, and all the equal-figures axioms used in \cite{beeson2019}, using the defined notion of ``equal figures.''

 \item We then showed, using theorems of Kupffer and Bernays, that the required theory of proportions can also be developed using the methods of Euclid Book~I. In particular Desargues's theorem is not needed.